For professionals and analysts

 Allogeneic stem cell transplantation

 In this case the stem cells originate from a healthy donor, whose tissue typing matches that of the patient to some degree.
 The donor can be either a family member or a matched unrelated donor.
 Cells are collected for transplantation from three main sources: blood progenitor cells mobilization from the bone marrow (mPB), the bone marrow (BM) and umbilical cord blood (UCB).
 Prior to infusion of HSPCs the recipient will require conditioning or a preparative regimen of chemotherapy and/or irradiation to help eradicate the disease and suppress immune reactions.
 An advantage of allogeneic stem cell transplantation is that the donor stem cells create their own immune cells, which may help destroy any cancer cells that may remain after the preparative treatment by chemotherapy or irradiation.
 This is called the Graft-versus-Tumor effect (GVT).
-Despite significant advances in adjuvant therapies and transplant procedures, these transplants have significant toxicity and morbidity and expose the recipient to life-threatening complications.
+Despite significant advances in adjuvant therapies and transplant procedures, these transplants induce significant toxicity and morbidity and expose the recipient to life-threatening complications.

 The main disadvantage is the risk of developing a condition known as Graft-versus-Host Disease (GVHD), in which the immune cells from the donor can attack the patient’s body.
 Following the conditioning, having no immune defenses, patients become vulnerable to various infections.
 Even when the transplantation is successful, the need to continuously suppress the immune system because of the GvHD exposes these patients to high risk for infections.
 Another well-known risk is the potential rejection by the patient’s residual immune system.
 Taken together, even successfully transplanted patients will suffer lifelong critical risks.